kirolloushany03/alx-polly/README.md

 -   **Vote on a Poll**: Click on any poll to view its details and cast your vote.
 -   **Edit/Delete Polls**: You can edit or delete your own polls from the dashboard.

+## API Routes

+The application provides a RESTful API for managing polls.

+### Polls

+-   `GET /api/polls`: Fetches all polls for the authenticated user.
+-   `POST /api/polls`: Creates a new poll.
+-   `GET /api/polls/:id`: Fetches a single poll by its ID.
+-   `PUT /api/polls/:id`: Updates a poll.
+-   `DELETE /api/polls/:id`: Deletes a poll.
+-   `POST /api/polls/:id/vote`: Submits a vote for a poll.

 ## Running Tests

 This project is not yet configured with a test suite.
 To add testing, you would typically: